-On August 21st, 2017, the United States will experience a total eclipse of the Sun that stretches from Oregon to South Carolina.
-Multiple states, many within a day’s driving distance of Salt Lake City, Utah, will experience totality, where the Sun is completely blocked out by Earth’s Moon.
-While Salt Lake City will not experience totality, the city will see 91% coverage, a marvelous spectacle.
+On August 21st, 2017, the United States experienced a total eclipse of the Sun that stretched from Oregon to South Carolina.
+Multiple states, many within a day’s driving distance of Salt Lake City, Utah, experienced totality, where the Sun was completely blocked out by Earth’s Moon.
+While Salt Lake City did not experience totality, the city saw 91% coverage, which was a marvelous spectacle.

-The following two short videos will help you prepare for the August 21st total eclipse.
+The following two short videos were prepared to help people prepare for the August 21st total eclipse.
 Clark Planetarium gratefully acknowledges the generous contribution of time, equipment and talent by KUTV Channel 2 in making these videos.

-The nearest totality to Salt Lake City, Utah will occur in Driggs, Idaho, approximately 4 hours north of Salt Lake City.
+The nearest totality to Salt Lake City, Utah occurred in Driggs, Idaho, approximately 4 hours north of Salt Lake City.

 Date: Monday, August 21st, 2017